bluebird75/winpdb/README.rst

 (version in progress)

-- port winpdb to WxPython 4 / Python 3
+- port Winpdb to wxPython 4 / Python 3

 Version 1.5.0
 -------------

 -  First official release by Philippe Fremy
--  Add support for Python 3 GUI (using WxPython Phoenix)
+-  Add support for Python 3 GUI (using wxPython Phoenix)
 -  Allow installation of all dependencies with pip
 -  Add support for Python 2.7, 3.5 and 3.6
--  Drop support for Python 2.5 and WxPython 2.6, min versions are now Python 2.6 and WxPython 3.0
+-  Drop support for Python 2.5 and wxPython 2.6, min versions are now Python 2.6 and wxPython 3.0
 -  rpdb2.py is now compatible with Python 3
 -  Add support for PyPy to Rpdb2
 -  Can now specify a different Python interpreter for the program under